Bazaruto and the south coast, Mozambique

 The lounge bar and restaurant, The Reef, is situated at the very tip of the peninsula.
 The building is an open wooden structure with a high thatched roof that can accommodate in and outdoor dining.
 There is a large salt-water infinity pool, with views over the ocean and lagoon, and a spa with a range of treatments for guests to indulge in.

-The Coral Lodge 15.41 dive center is stocked with top quality Scubapro diving equipment.
+The Coral Lodge 15.41 dive centre is stocked with top quality Scubapro diving equipment.

 Professional dive masters are on hand to help you explore the reefs just off the coast.